 Chisholm lost the nomination to Senator George McGovern, who then lost in a historic landslide to Nixon.
 Although she’d known she probably wouldn’t win, she’d also understood that her pioneering presidential campaign would open the door for other Black Americans and women to run in the future.

 The first Black American to win the presidential nomination from a major party was also the first Black American to become president: Barack Obama.
 As the Democratic candidate, he defeated white male opponents in the 2008 and 2012 elections, serving two terms as the 44th U.S. president.

 His candidacy (and presidency) was a historic milestone for the United States, but it also sparked a backlash.
 One campaign, for example, promoted the unfounded “birther” conspiracy theory that Obama wasn’t born in the United States.

 First Woman to Receive Major Party Presidential Nomination

 In 2016, Hillary Clinton became the first woman to campaign for president on a major party ticket.
 The former first lady, New York senator and secretary of state under Obama ran as the Democratic candidate against Republican Donald Trump.
 Clinton’s historic campaign ended with a victory for her opponent, Trump.

 READ MORE: The 2016 US Presidential Election

-Harris was the third woman to receive the nomination from a major party.
+Harris was only the third woman to receive the nomination from a major party.
 The first was Geraldine Ferraro, who ran with Walter Mondale on the 1984 Democratic ticket, losing to Republican incumbent Ronald Reagan and Vice President George H.W.
 Bush.
 The second was Sarah Palin, who ran with John McCain on the Republican ticket in 2008, the year of Obama’s historic victory.